Target level of study

 20h

-Practical work involves the detection and measurement of cosmic rays (muons).
+The practical work involves detecting and measuring cosmic rays (muons).

 The aim is to familiarize students with an acquisition chain dedicated to measuring cosmic rays (mainly muons).
-Students will need to understand how the various components of the acquisition chain work together (power supplies, photomultipliers, scintillators, discriminators, oscilloscopes, etc.), and then build their own acquisition system using these components.
-One of the objectives of the device could be to determine the mass of the muon, but other purposes are possible and left to the imagination of the students.
+Students will need to understand how the various components of the acquisition chain work individually (power supplies, photomultipliers, scintillators, discriminators, oscilloscopes, etc.) and then build their own acquisition device using these components.
+One of the objectives of the device could be to determine the mass of the muon, but other purposes are possible and left to the students' imagination.

-The students will then have to take data from their device and analyze the data, taking into account the systematic and statistical errors in the data set.
+Students will then have to collect data from their device and analyze it, taking into account systematic and statistical errors in the data set.

 ECTS